 Upside Down Cakes have the topping in the bottom.
 For this Cranberry Upside Down Cake, I line the cake pan with parchment paper, spread some softened butter in it, sprinkle sweetener and cinnamon on top of the butter, and then put a layer of fresh cranberries.

 Once that is done I mix together the cake ingredients, and spread the batter on top of the cranberry topping.
 As it baked the cranberries cook in the sweetener to make a sweet topping for the cinnamon cake.

 You could swap the cranberries for another berry and omit the cinnamon.
 I love lemon with blueberries and raspberries so I would add some lemon extract to the upside down cake recipe.
 If using raspberries I think frozen would work better.
 They are so delicate that you will end up with more of a raspberry sauce.
 Since cranberries are firmer you do get the bite of the cranberry even after cooking.

 I want to work on a chocolate upside down cake that has a marbled chocolate top when you invert it.
 Doesn't that sound good?
 It's on my recipe idea list for this fall.

 Adding pineapple to make a classic Pineapple Upside Down Cake would make this a crossover for my Trim Healthy Mama readers.
 Crossovers are still on plan so if you are craving a sticky, sweet Pineapple Upside Down Cake give it a try!
-For that, I would skip the cinnamon and mix the sweetener used for the topping with 1 tsp of molasses for a brown sugar taste.
+For that, I would skip the cinnamon and mix the sweetener used for the topping with 1 teaspoon of molasses for a brown sugar taste.